Yuricst/scocp/README.md

 ### Modeling tips

+### Scaling

+Be super mindful of scaling; for example:
+- make sure the dynamics is scaled appropriately so that all components take values of order ~$10^0$.
+- make sure all non-convex equality/inequality constraints take similar orders of magnitude; if not, you might observe that the `chi` value (max constraint) violation stalls/does not decrease at all.

 #### Trust-region constraint

 - We want to relax the trust-region as much as possible (for faster convergence) without exising the region approximated by linearization/convexification